 - Purchase price – The higher the price, the more likely it is for a seller to accept your offer.
 But, you don’t want to overpay right?
 One option is to use an escalatory addendum with your offer.
 You can choose to make an offer at a purchase price of your choosing.
 And, include the addendum that states you are willing to pay ‘X’ dollars over the next highest offer up to a certain amount.
 For example, if you wanted to offer $500,000 for a home, but would be willing to go up to $525,000 to outbid another offer.
 Then your addendum could state you will pay $500 over the highest price another buyer would pay up to $525,000.
 That way you can ensure your offer is flexible enough to beat out another buyer.

 - Financing – Cash is always king but not everyone is blessed to have the full purchase price of a home in cash savings.
+It must be guarded with the high security in order to be at peace.
+One should study the cyber security case study before implementing the best cyber security to the bank that offers full protection.
 If you are getting a loan the most desirable loan for a seller to choose is a conventional loan.
 These loans come with the least restrictions on the condition of the home for the seller to make repairs.
 They also allow for a buyer to pay the difference in appraised value versus the purchase price.
 For example, if the purchase price is $525,000 and the appraisal comes back in at $515,000, then with a conventional loan a buyer has the ability to make up the $10K difference with cash at closing.
 This is not the case with an FHA or VA loan.

 - Waiving inspections or financing contingencies – This option, while desirable for a seller, comes with peril for a buyer.
 A seller would love for there to not be an inspection on their home or for the buyer to make the purchase not contingent on financing.
 But, even great homes need repair/maintenance.
 And no matter how qualified you may be for a loan there can always be a snag that comes along in financing.
 Waiving these contingencies can be risky to lose your binder deposit or taking on more repairs on a home than you are comfortable with.
 I normally recommend trying to shorten the days on these periods if making an aggressive offer.